-Application forms for approval of the Th.M. thesis topic are available online.
+The application form for approval of the Th.M. thesis topic is available in populi under Files.
 The form should be completed under the guidance of a faculty advisor and submitted to the seminary office for faculty approval no later than August 15 of the year the student intends to graduate.
 A committee of the faculty will be assigned to the thesis after the topic is approved.